hahatianx/ffbot/README.md

 based on Python3.
 The user interface is a qq account, used to exchange information with other members in the QQ group.
 The communication between the two ends is based on websocket, a full-duplex protocol.
 Since no queue structure is applied, the whole project may be quite low-efficient.
-And that is why I do not recommended for heavy use.
+And that is why I do not recommend for heavy use.

 ### Deployment
 Before deployment, you have to have two(recommended) machines(1 linux and 1 windows).